-Bridgewater College is committed to inclusion of everyone, regardless of their identity or background.
-We seek to engage the many voices and perspectives that exist within our community.
-When you are part of this community, you are one of those voices.
+Bridgewater College is committed to the core value of equality that leads to a connected campus community.
+We seek to engage the many voices and perspectives that exist within our community through programs and services.

-You’ll be able to share your perspective and help us continue to encourage a diverse, inclusive and positive community that values every individual and group.
+Each member of our community is encouraged to share their perspective appropriately, thereby helping us to build a more inclusive and positive community that values every individual and group.
 At BC, we foster awareness, respect, understanding and cooperation among everyone.

 The Center for Diversity Education and Advocacy creates meaningful opportunities for all BC students, faculty, staff and community.
 Together, we can share, learn and grow in understanding and appreciation of cultural differences and similarities.
 We all share in the work of creating and supporting a diverse, equitable and inclusive campus community.
 The College provides several strategies to promote equity and inclusion throughout campus to encourage a more diverse community.

 Inter-Cultural Advisory Council